Security-Onion-Solutions/securityonion-docs/oidc.rst

 .. note::

-    The OIDC feature is an enterprise-level feature of Security Onion.
-Contact Security Onion Solutions, LLC via our website at https://securityonionsolutions.com for more information about purchasing a license to enable this feature.
+    This is an enterprise-level feature of Security Onion.
+Contact Security Onion Solutions, LLC via our website at https://securityonionsolutions.com for more information about purchasing a Security Onion Pro license to enable this feature.

 .. warning::